Notice: Due to COVID-19, our massage therapy services are unavailable at this time.

 For a list of our massage therapists, visit our Staff page.

 Cancellation & Missed Appointments

 You must cancel your appointment 24 hours in advance of the start of your appointment time or you will be charged a no-show fee.
-For more information about cancellation, refer to our appointments and cancellation page.

 Types of Massage Therapy at UNH

-- SWEDISH MASSAGE is the most common form of massage therapy in the United States.
+- TRADITIONAL MASSAGE is the most common form of massage therapy in the United States.
 It is a very relaxing form of massage that uses long, gentle kneading strokes to improve circulation and to reduce stress.

-- HOT STONE MASSAGE is a form of massage that uses heated stones placed on the body to warm the body and loosen tight muscles.
-Hot Stone Massage is often used for muscle tension, back pain, stress-relief and insomnia.
+- STONE MASSAGE is a form of massage that uses heated stones placed on the body to warm the body and loosen tight muscles.
+Stone Massage is often used for muscle tension, back pain, stress-relief and insomnia.
 You should let the therapist know if the stones are too warm.

 If you are pregnant, have high blood pressure, heart disease, diabetes or are under a clinical practitioner's care, we recommend that you consult your practitioner before receiving a hot stone massage.

-If you are booking your first massage, we recommend that you book a traditional massage
+If you are booking your first massage, we recommend that you book a traditional massage.